Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 Azure offers several different SLAs for VMs.
 For more information, see the most recent release of SLA for Virtual Machines.
-Because the DBMS layer is usually critical to availability in an SAP system, you need to understand availability sets, availability zones, and maintenance events.
+Because the DBMS layer is critical to availability in an SAP system, you need to understand availability sets, Availability Zones, and maintenance events.
 For more information on these concepts, see Manage the availability of Windows virtual machines in Azure and Manage the availability of Linux virtual machines in Azure.

 The minimum recommendation for production DBMS scenarios with an SAP workload is to:

 - Deploy two VMs in a separate availability set in the same Azure region.

 - Run these two VMs in the same Azure virtual network and have NICs attached out of the same subnets.

 - Use database methods to keep a hot standby with the second VM.
 Methods can be SQL Server Always On, Oracle Data Guard, or HANA System Replication.

 You also can deploy a third VM in another Azure region and use the same database methods to supply an asynchronous replica in another Azure region.